ufownl/lua-resty-mcp/README.md

 {
   -- Configure the message bus of this endpoint message_bus = {
-    -- Type of the message bus, currently only "builtin" is available -- It's implemented using the shared memory zone of OpenResty type = "builtin",
+    -- Type of the message bus, available types: "builtin", "redis" -- It's implemented using the shared memory zone of OpenResty type = "builtin",

+    mark_ttl = 10,  -- TTL of the session mark (seconds)
+    cache_ttl = 90,  -- TTL of the cached events (seconds)

     -- Options for "builtin" message bus
     shm_zone = "mcp_message_bus",  -- name of the shared memory zone
-    mark_ttl = 10,  -- TTL of the session mark (seconds)
-    cache_ttl = 90,  -- TTL of the cached events (seconds)

-    -- Options for spin waiting
-    step = 0.001,
+    -- Spin waiting arguments for "builtin" message bus step = 0.001,
     ratio = 2,
-    max_step = 0.5
+    max_step = 0.5,

+    -- Options for "redis" message bus
+    redis = {
+      host = "127.0.0.1",  -- Host of the Redis server
+      port = 6379,  -- Port of the Redis server
+      db = 0,  -- Index of the Redis logical database -- Options for Redis connections
+      options = {
+        ...
+      }
+    }
   },

   -- Whether to enable the resumability and redelivery mechanism